Unthinkable Reasons for Female Hair Loss

-For the really serious cases of hair loss, hair transplants remain to be the best permanent solutions.
+For the really serious cases of hair loss, hair transplants remain as effective permanent solutions.
 There are two methods available on how hair transplant is performed – Follicular Unit Extraction and Follicular Unit Transplant.

 A big aesthetic advantage of the FUE is the promise of no linear scars in the donor area.
 This is important for those who prefer to have their hair very short and probably expose the scar if any.
 This also matters to those who have a history of keloids and thickened or stretched scars.